The Art Of Living

 Community Is Our Networks

 And communicating with others is how we get into relationships, with close friends and family as intimate kindred.
-Our family circle is really a community network which forms our immediate support system.
+Our family circle is really a community network that forms our immediate support system.

 We also correspond and interact with other larger communities, and further environments.
-These may include special interest groups, circles, clubs, guilds, leagues, societies, unions, organizations, associations, fraternities, fellowships, meetups, congregations, assemblies, tribes, clan, crew, coalitions and other affiliations or alliances.
+These may include special interest groups, circles, clubs, guilds, leagues, societies, unions, organizations, associations, fraternities, fellowships, meetups, congregations, assemblies, tribes, clans, crew, coalitions, and other affiliations or alliances.
 And now we can do so through the aid of our computing devices and with online social media.

 Career Fields Choices: Skill-set

-We can favor distinctive careers as we are lead to by our fascination about life.
+We can favor distinctive careers as we are lead to by our fascination with life.
 This is where we establish, grow and advance our intellectual and professional life.